paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-064-agricultural-research-extension-and-teaching.md

   (G) to support current agriculture in the classroom programs for grades K–12.

-**(k) Administration** The Federal Advisory Committee Act and title XVIII of the Food and Agriculture Act of 1977 ([7 U.S.C.
+**(k) Administration** Chapter 10 of title 5 and title XVIII of the Food and Agriculture Act of 1977 ([7 U.S.C.
 2281](./chapter-55a-department-of-agriculture-advisory-committees.md#section-2281) et seq.) shall not apply to a panel or board created for the purpose of reviewing applications and proposals for grants or nominations for awards submitted under this section.

 **(l) Report** The Secretary shall submit to the Committee on Agriculture of the House of Representatives and the Committee on Agriculture, Nutrition, and Forestry of the Senate a biennial report detailing the distribution of funds used to implement the teaching programs under subsection (j).